 The beauty of this one is simply breathtaking.
-The song “Love Will Keep Us Alive,” was composed by Jim Capaldi, Paul Carrack, and Peter Vale.
-Paul Carrack has recorded the song multiple times and released it on his albums Blue Views which was released in 1996 and his greatest hits album issued in 2006.
-He also released a version with the Royal Philharmonic on the album A Different Hat released in 2011.
-The Eagles recorded a version of the song for their comeback album entitled Hell Freezes Over released in 1994.
+The song “Love Will Keep Us Alive” was composed by Jim Capaldi, Paul Carrack, and Peter Vale.
+Paul Carrack has recorded the song multiple times and released it on his albums Blue Views, released in 1996, and his greatest hits album, issued in 2006.
+He also released a version with the Royal Philharmonic on the album A Different Hat, released in 2011.
+The Eagles recorded a version of the song for their comeback album, Hell Freezes Over, released in 1994.

 # 7 – When You Walk in the Room